oscar-system/Oscar.jl/docs/src/FTheoryTools/Tate.md

 cy_hypersurface(t::GlobalTateModel)
 ```
 In case the Tate model is constructed over a not fully specified base, it is
-nontheless possibly to construct an auxiliary base space as well as an
+nonetheless possible to construct an auxiliary base space as well as an
 auxiliary ambient space.
 The (auxiliary) base and ambient space can
 be accessed with the following functions:
 ```@docs